 Debruit: It’s quite open really, people tend to gravitate around the events, but if we count Makara’s dancers alone, that’s already perhaps 50.
-Other performers perhaps 15 – 30, video makers perhaps 3 or 4 and musicians and singers maybe another 20 or 15.
+Other performers perhaps between 15 and 30, video makers perhaps 3 or 4 and musicians and singers, maybe another 20 or 15.

-Kokokok! label themselves as an arts collective – what for you is the difference between called a collective, rather than a group or band for instance.
+Kokoko! call themselves an arts collective – what for you is the difference between labelled as a collective, rather than a group or band for instance.

 Makara: So, there are all kinds of creative people involved, my dancers are part of the collective, there are more performers, there are more musicians, there’s all kind of video makers.
-There is also a new style of dressing called ‘Japanese People’ in Kinshasa, these people dress in a way that is really structured, with black clothing, they are also part of the creative scene.
-When we travel, and move around, these creative styles have now become associated, so we meet the performers and other arts performers when we are travelling.
-When we are back in Kinshasa all these creative people, for example the people at Beaux-Arts School all gravitate around each other.
-Sometimes we don’t play, we just go and see the other performers, sometime they come and see us….
+There is a new style of dressing called ‘Japanese People’ in Kinshasa, these people dress in a way that is really structured, with black clothing, and they are also part of our creative scene.
+These creative styles have now become associated, so when we travel and move around, we meet with performers and other artists when we are travelling.
+When we are back in Kinshasa all these creative people, for example the people at Beaux-Arts School, all gravitate around each other.
+Sometimes we don’t play, we just go and see the other performers, sometimes they come and see us.
 We feel like it’s a bigger movement of people who gravitate around each other rather than a closed group or ‘band.’

-You use a really unique mixture of hand made instrument and electronic sounds – can you tell me more about the evolution of these instruments and your style?
+You use a really unique mixture of hand made instruments and electronic sounds – can you tell me more about the evolution of these instruments and your style?

-Boms: Instrument making started out of necessity, not being able to rent or buy instruments in Kinshasa, we first began by copying existing instruments; and then our imagination led to creating unique instruments .
+Boms: Instrument making started out of necessity.
+Not being able to rent or buy instruments in Kinshasa, we first began by copying existing instruments; and then our imagination led to creating unique types of instruments.

-Deburit: Bombs has explained many times to me that different members of the collective, either have an visual idea and they build it from that; and some people take things they find and create something around what they have.
-For example they take a keypad from a telephone which has different tonalities and this is the starting point – they then make something from there.
+Deburit: Boms has explained many times to me that different members of the collective, either have a visual idea and they build from that; and some people take some things they have found and create something around what they have.
+For example, they take a keypad from a telephone which has different tonalities and this is the starting point – then they make something from there.

 Makara: In the band we are from different tribes so we all bring our different musical styles.
 Boms and I didn’t know each other before.
 We all came together and brought our styles together to create a new fresh one.
-There is a style called Congolese Rumba in Kinshasa, and it’s lasted too long!
-This musicians in the scene have created a control a little like the mafia.
+There is a style called Congolese Rumba in Kinshasa and, it’s lasted too long!
+The musicians in the scene have created a control a little like the mafia.
 Because these older musicians have no interest in a new style coming in, they put a lot of pressure on new and young artists.
-They have strangled young artists – not literally!
-But they say “Either you come and play for me – to ‘big me up’ and get young people to my shows, or i’ll make sure you don’t get to exist as an artist.’
-It’s very important now to turn a page, we’ve heard Congolese Rumba for years, and the young people have to get exposure to new, modern and different sounds.
+They have strangled young artists – not literally, but they’ll say “either you come and play for me, to ‘big me up’ and get young people to my shows or i’ll make sure you don’t get to exist as an artist.’
+It’s very important now to turn a page, we’ve heard Congolese Rumba for years, and young people have to get exposure to new, modern and different sounds.

-AZ- A lot of the elements and evolution of your style of your music are quite raw, how does this, travel when you tour across other countries?
-Do you think audiences respond and understand the rawness of your background of your references ?
+AZ- A lot of elements and the evolution of your style of music are quite raw, how does this, travel when you tour across other countries?
+Do you think audiences respond and understand the rawness of your background or references ?

 Boms – Our inspiration comes from Kinshasa, it’s a very sonic city.
-You can hear the sellers, and smell the nail polish salons and so on, and with your eyes closed you can tell who’s around you.
+You can hear the sellers, and smell the nail polish salons and so on.
+With your eyes closed you can tell who’s around you.

 Debruit: Not all the music is political, there are some that are a just party tracks and some that have messages, but in the shows in Kinshasa, Boms and Makara have told me there are ways of shouting out one word on stage, which provokes the crowd to shout back what may be a political or ‘forbidden word’ in Kinshasa.
 They don’t use the actual word!
-But it’s so close to the actual word that the crowd shouts it back.
-And then if the police question or accuse you on this, you can always says ‘I never said that word, I said this word!’
+But it’s so close to the actual word that the crowd shouts back the forbidden word.
+Then if the police question or accuse you on this, you can always says ‘I never said that word, I said this word!’

 And, then there’s all kinds of other ways like this.
-The story and lyrics may sound naive sometime but they have a deeper meaning.
+The story and lyrics may sound naive sometimes but they have a deeper meaning.

 When we tour, because it’s hard for people to travel to Kinshasa, I think we’re creating a way for people to come and experience the countries energy.
-The musicians are well aware that the all resources are going away from the Congo, and their own population are not benefiting from these resources anymore.
-For example, there is virtually no internet and people don’t have smartphones or laptops, although perhaps maybe 80% that is used to make them, is produced using materials from the DRC.
+The musicians are well aware that all the resources are going away from the Congo, and their own population are not benefiting from these resources anymore.
+For example, there is virtually no internet and people don’t have smartphones or laptops, although perhaps maybe 80% of what is used to make them is produced using materials from DRC.

 Boms makes instruments, and another Kokoko!
-Artist, Love Lokombe.
+Artist Love Lokombe.
 They make electronic instruments, but they are using materials that were made in Congo, sent away for sale, and then are coming back to the Congo as 2nd or 3rd hand items!
 It’s a consequence of the country’s situation.
-Now we are travelling they are questioning this.
+Now we are travelling they are all questioning this situation.

-AZ My work and research comes is rooted in costume and masks and made me interested to interview you and understand why the masks are a part of your identity along with your distinctive yellow overalls.
+AZ My work and research is rooted in costume and masks, and I’ve been interested to interview you and understand more about why masks became a part of your identity, along with your distinctive yellow overalls.

-The performers Kokoko!
-Have a distinctive on stage look, and sometimes wear masks in videos, publicity shots and on stage – Where did that idea initiate from?
+Performers in Kokoko!
+Have a distinctive on-stage look, and sometimes wear masks in videos, publicity shots and on stage.
+Where did that idea initiate from?

 Makara – The yellow outfit is our work uniform, it’s a way to stand out from the visual chaos of Kinshasa.
 The mask is a way of being hidden, to trigger a question and make audiences question ‘who is under the mask?’

-AZ- I’m interested in the different reasons people use masks – has the use of a mask changed created any unexpected results or have they become any more attractive as a proposition to use them in your work, for example building on stage confidence?
+AZ- I’m really interested in the different reasons people use masks in different ways.
+Has the use of a mask created any unexpected results or have they become any more attractive as a proposition to use in your work, for example, maybe building on stage confidence?

 Debruit: In the band we haven’t worn the masks as much as the performers, but the confidence aspect is something that definitely can play a part.

-For performance artists; performance is based on things you want to say, but you can’t say with words, so the message is hidden, because you are not allowed to talk.
-I think also the masks are about being hidden while you take risks.
+For performance artists; performance is based on things you want to say, but you can’t say with words.
+The message is hidden, because you are not allowed to talk.
+I think the masks are about being hidden while you take creative risks.
 Also people want the performance to talk for itself, and not for the audience to be distracted by who the person or personality is on stage; this way the audience is not distracted from the message at the heart of the performance.

 AZ- What’s next for Kokoko?